frto027/SimpleStupidLocalization/README.md

 a **backend** library for Simple Stupid Localization

-it's not thread safe, only works in main thread.
+it's not thread safe, don't call this outside the unity thread.

 All mods shares the same key pool, so prefix your key with something like your mod id.

-# Usage
+# Usage for modder

 WIP, not avaliable